Thrilla in Manila: Fight details

-Indeed, shortly after the bell rang to start the 6th round Frazier landed a thunderous left hook which thudded against the right side of Ali's face.
+Shortly after the bell rang to start the 6th round Frazier landed a thunderous left hook which thudded against the right side of Ali's face.
 Ali was knocked back by the force of the blow, and landed in the ropes behind him.
 He did not appear dazed or groggy, but was visibly stiff in his body movements while backing away from the oncoming Frazier, and continuing to throw punches of his own.
 Seconds later, Frazier landed a tremendous, whipping left hook to Ali's head.
-Again Ali landed in the ropes behind him, but he only gave the appearance of being slightly dazed, and stiff legged.
-Though he had taken blows that would have felled a lesser or less committed fighter, Ali remained standing and was able to finish the round without being knocked down.
+Again Ali landed in the ropes behind him, but he only gave the appearance of being slightly dazed and stiff-legged.
+Ali remained standing and was able to finish the round without being knocked down.
 Years later, watching the event on video, Frazier shook his head at the sight of Ali withstanding the powerful blows.
-Jerry Izenberg observed, "They were tremendous hooks, and you have to understand, normal fighters would not have continued—it would have been over."
+Jerry Izenberg observed, "They were tremendous hooks, and you have to understand, normal fighters would not have continued.
+It would have been over."
 According to Ed Schuyler of Associated Press, who was present at ringside, Ali reacted to Frazier's sixth-round barrage by saying (at the start of the next round), "They told me Joe Frazier was washed up," to which Frazier retorted: "They lied."

 As the bout wore on it became clear that despite his belief in the utility of the rope-a-dope, when Ali had his back against the ropes, Frazier had the advantage.
 Smokin' Joe was able to wear down his opponent with body punches, left hooks to the head, and occasionally, short, chopping right hands.
 Meanwhile, the long-armed champion had a difficult time getting much power into his punches while fighting on the inside.
 Dundee, who detested the rope-a-dope (never more so than in Manila) constantly beseeched his fighter to "get off the goddamn ropes!"
 Beginning at the start of round 7, Ali managed to do so effectively for about a round and a half, and was able to best Frazier in exhausting toe-to-toe exchanges during the opening minute of round 8—described on the telecast as "a big rally by Ali."
 Later in that round, an arm-weary Ali began to be beaten to the punch by the challenger.
 During the final minute of round 8, Ali sagged against the ropes in a neutral corner as Frazier landed a series of punches to his body and head.
-On the broadcast, Dunphy excitedly told his audience: "Frazier may have evened up the round!" with about 30 seconds to go.
+On the broadcast, Dunphy excitedly told his audience near the end of the round: "Frazier may have evened up the round!"